June 1962 Alcatraz escape: Frank Morris

+Frank Lee Morris (born on September 1, 1926 – disappeared June 11, 1962) was born in Washington, D.C.
+He was born to a woman named Clara, a runaway that refused to remain home in her youth.
+His mother gave him the name Frank Lee Morris, bestowing on him the name of a civil engineer whom she claimed she had married, but who admittedly was not the father.
+Morris was placed in a foster home, then an orphanage, where Clara visited him twice a week.
+Morris was not close with his mother, who had uncontrolled rages and never gave him proper attention.
+Morris was described as affable and quiet but by six years old, he would steal small change from a teacher's desk, and rifle through children's lunch boxes.
+These actions occurred after visits from Clara.
+Morris would later say his parents died in 1937.

-Frank Lee Morris (born September 1, 1926) was born in Washington, D.C.
-His parents abandoned him when he was 11, so he spent the rest of his childhood in foster homes, an orphan.
+Orphaned at age 11, Morris spent the rest of his childhood in foster homes.
 He was convicted of his first criminal offense at 13, and by his late teens had been arrested for crimes ranging from narcotics possession to armed robbery.
 He spent most of his early years in jail serving lunch to prisoners.
 Later, he was arrested for grand larceny in Miami Beach, car theft, and armed robbery.
 Morris reportedly ranked in the top 2% of the general population in intelligence, as measured by IQ testing (133).
-He served time in Florida and Georgia, then escaped from the Louisiana State Penitentiary while serving 10 years for bank robbery.
-He was recaptured a year later while committing a burglary and sent to Alcatraz on January 20, 1960, as inmate number AZ1441.
+He served time in Florida and Georgia, then was sent to the Louisiana State Penitentiary to serve 10 years for robbery and possession of marijuana.
+In April 1955, he escaped Louisiana Prison with fellow inmate, William Martin; they hitchhiked and were picked up by an African American farmer and let out at an oil refinery on the outskirts of Baton Rouge.
+The two inmates spent a few months in New Orleans, cased the bank in the small town of Slidell across Lake Pontchartrain, then headed north to Kansas City where Morris was recaptured a year later while committing a burglary with a third partner, Earl Branci.
+Morris was sent to Alcatraz on January 18, 1960, as inmate number AZ1441.